kgaughan/dbkit/docs/tutorial.rst

 `del`, `list`, `incr`, `list`, and `dump`.
-The `dispatch()` function below deals with calling the right function based on the command line arguments, so all we need to create a database connection context with :py:func:`dbkit.context`.
+The `dispatch()` function below deals with calling the right function based on the command line arguments, so all we need to create a database connection context with :py:func:`dbkit.connect`.
 It takes the database driver module as its first argument, and any parameters you'd pass to that module's `connect()` function to create a new connection as its remaining arguments: